 - Obtained a profitable settlement for an independent contractor insurance broker, allowing him to continue running his business.
 The insurance company sought to enforce non-compete and confidentiality provisions related to termination of exclusive contractual relationships with the broker

-- Absolved a products-liability case in New Hampshire Superior Court against a manufacturer and distributor of glass safety spheres used for highway marking
+- Resolved a products-liability case in New Hampshire Superior Court against a manufacturer and distributor of glass safety spheres used for highway marking

 - Successfully obtained jury verdict of no liability in favor of our client in action brought by Coach, Inc. claiming our client allowed sales of Coach knock-off good at a flea market and seeking over $2,000,000 in damages.